jaredhanson/passport-evernote/README.md

 ## Usage

+#### Create an Application

+Before using `passport-evernote`, you must first get an Evernote API key.
+If you have not already done so, an API key can be requested at [Evernote Developers](https://dev.evernote.com/).
+Your will be issued an API key and secret, which need to be provided to the strategy.

 #### Configure Strategy

-The Evernote authentication strategy authenticates users using a Evernote account and OAuth tokens.
-The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a consumer key, consumer secret, and callback URL.
+The Evernote authentication strategy authenticates users using an Evernote account and OAuth tokens.
+The API key secret obtained from Evernote are supplied as options when creating the strategy.
+The strategy also requires a `verify` callback, which receives the access token and corresponding secret as arguments, as well as `profile` which contains the authenticated user's Evernote profile.
+The `verify` callback must call `cb` providing a user to complete authentication.

     passport.use(new EvernoteStrategy({
         consumerKey: EVERNOTE_CONSUMER_KEY,
         consumerSecret: EVERNOTE_CONSUMER_SECRET,
         callbackURL: "http://127.0.0.1:3000/auth/evernote/callback"
       },
-      function(token, tokenSecret, profile, done) {
+      function(token, tokenSecret, profile, cb) {
         User.findOrCreate({ evernoteId: profile.id }, function (err, user) {
-          return done(err, user);
+          return cb(err, user);
         });
       }
     ));